KenCrest Pennsylvania Birth-To-5 Mission

 Qualifying For Early Intervention: Birth-to-3 Services

-The process for children from birth to age three years qualifying for Early Intervention Services is:
+The process for children ages birth to 3 to qualify for Early Intervention services is:

 2.)
 An independent evaluation team and service coordinator will come to the home or preschool and administer a play-based assessment to determine eligibility.
 Eligibility is determined by a 25% delay in any developmental area.